 The Colorado River provides one-third of Arizona's water supplies through mainstream entitlements and CAP allocations.
-Its waters comprise the single largest amount of renewable, dependable water supply for Arizona water users.
+Its waters comprise the largest renewable, dependable water supply for Arizona water users.
 The Secretary of the Interior, in consultation with the Seven Basin States (Arizona, California, Colorado, Nevada, New Mexico, Utah, Wyoming), manages the River.
 This office provides policy and legal consultation for interstate, intrastate and international activities related to the Colorado River.